moveit/moveit_tutorials/doc/pr2_tutorials/planning/src/doc/motion_planning_api_tutorial.rst

  2. The robot moves its right arm to the joint goal to the side,
  3. The robot moves its right arm back to the original pose goal in front of it,
- 4. The robot moves its right arm back to a new pose goal while maintaining the end-effector level.
+ 4. The robot moves its right arm to a new pose goal while maintaining the end-effector level.
     |B|

 .. |A| image:: motion_planning_api_tutorial_robot_move_arm_front.png